-Welcome to this book about Scrum.
-This book is a tool that can help you not only to discover Scrum, but to gain deeper insight into how and why it works.
+Welcome to the start of your new journey into Scrum, and perhaps even into yourself.
+The patterns you’ll find here are tools that can help you not only to discover Scrum, but help you gain deeper insight into how and why it works.
 Much of that discovery will take you deep inside the practices and beliefs of your organization.
-It may challenge much of your own worldview, while at the same time making you feel at home.
+It may challenge much of your current worldview, while at the same time making you feel at home.

 I am able to develop product.
 It’s a job.
-I’ve heard of this thing called Scrum, but am not really sure whether people are actually using it or whether it works.
+It’s often tiring.
+I’ve heard of this thing called Scrum but am not really sure whether people are actually using it or whether it works.
 I am exhausted from looking for it.
-It feels intuitive but it’s so different from anything we’ve done before that I’m not sure it’s right.
+It feels intuitive, but it’s so different from anything we’ve done before that I’m not sure it’s right.

 I saw a Scrum book in the bookstore.
-I had heard stories of great men and women called ScrumMasters and Product Owners, and of a world of prosperity, of software in 30 days and two times the output in half of the time time.
-Yet before they were only stories.
-Now it is obvious: There is something here that I want, and it is real.
+I had heard stories of great men and women called ScrumMasters and Product Owners, and of a world of prosperity, of software in thirty days and two times the output in half of the time.
+Yet before they were only dreams and stories.
+Now it is as obvious as the nose on my face: there is something here that intrigues me, and it is real.

-I have joined a Scrum Team, with great hopes and aspirations.
-I am in wonder of the many order of magnitude claims and of Toyota-like quality.
-Others describe it differently but it seems as though we are talking about the same thing.
-It fills my imagination and exceeds my expectations.
+I have joined a Scrum Team, with great hopes and aspirations—Scrum must be here.
+I am in wonder of the many orders of magnitude claims and of Toyota-like quality.
+Others describe it differently, but it seems as though we are talking about the same thing.
+It fills my imagination and lifts my expectations.

 I try Scrum with my team.
-It is a struggle between me and Scrum, and I am determined that one of us shall achieve mastery over the other.
-The effort is high to bring it in line with the direction I was headed: it is like a wild animal.
+It is a struggle between me and Scrum, and I am determined that I shall become master over this thing called Scrum.
+The effort is high to align it with my direction: it is like a wild animal.
 The harder I try to bend it to my will, the more problems that surface.
 This is not what I wanted, and it is not the Scrum I learned about at the agile conferences.

 I am still trying to use Scrum, but with more success.
 I am in harmony with The Scrum Guide.
 Scrum seems to do something useful.
-It wraps my old practices, but makes obvious where I have strayed from a good path.
-I cannot control others to use Scrum as I see it, and I really have no yearning to do so.
+It wraps my old practices but makes obvious where I have strayed from a good path.
+Setbacks become more of a game than a struggle.
 There is no conflict with the way I used to do things.
 I grow happy.
 Or is it complacency?

 Scrum now works for us!
 We are running Sprints, and life joins Sprints’ cycles.
-Others join the Sprint rhythm and we have a great team.
+Others follow along to join the Sprint rhythm, and a great team emerges.
 Is this Scrum?
 Whose Scrum?
 Jeff Sutherland’s?
 Ken Schwaber’s?
 Mine?

 All the parts work in harmony: Product Owner and team, Scrum Team and customers: they all work together.
 Scrum mastered me.
 It is natural and it is obvious how to work.
 Its intuitiveness obviates the rule book called The Scrum Guide.
 There is no Scrum.
 What is there?
 Do I care?